 In 1987, Marilyn Podjan wrote a booklet about the history of the United Church for the church’s eightieth anniversary.
 On the cover, she featured a drawing that had been found in the archives of the original church building.
 The committee modelled their new shed after this depiction, a wee church, to honour the church that the couple held so dear.

 Alvin and Marilyn were married in 1967 and settled in Niverville.
-They raised their daughters, Laurel and Shannon, and built a business, Al’s Plumbing & Service Ltd., which served the community for 40 years.
+They raised their two daughters and built a business, Al’s Plumbing & Service Ltd., which served the community for 40 years.

 The Podjans were devoted both to their town and to the United Church and Kehler feels they deserve recognition for their devotion and contributions over the years to the care and maintenance of Heritage Cemetery.